Editing Data in AdapTable

 },Action Column

-The functionality we provide in the Plus Minus rules for the Github Stars can also be achieved using Action Columns.
+The functionality we provided in the Plus Minus rules can also be achieved using Action Columns.

 Action Columns are special columns which display a Button(s) with a user-defined action.